sdevries0/Kozax/README.md

 - define custom operators
 - define custom fitness functions
 - use trees flexibly, ranging from symbolic regression to reinforcement learning
-- evolve multiple trees simultenously, even with different inputs
+- evolve multiple trees simultaneously, even with different inputs
-- optimise constants in the computer programs
+- numerically optimise constants in the computer programs

 # How to use
 Below is a short demo showing how you can use Kozax.
 First we generate data: